 If you want to give your dog a peanut butter treat, stick to a natural brand.

-Remember — although they aren’t healthy and could make him sick, your dog won’t be poisoned by peanut butter Nutter Butters.
+Remember — although they aren’t healthy and could make dogs sick, your dog won’t be poisoned by plain Nutter Butters.

-If your dog continues to throw up after a few hours or displays signs of lethargy and refuses to eat after a day, take him to the vet.
+If they continue to throw up or display signs of lethargy and refuse to eat after a day, take them to the vet.

-And obviously, move the rest (if there are any left!) of the Nutter Butters out of his reach and tell your family and friends to do the same.
+And obviously, move the rest (if there are any) of the Nutter Butters out of their reach.

 Luckily, there are tons of delicious peanut-flavored dog treats on the market, as well as recipes for ones you can easily make at home!